 We are committed to making a difference to the lives of young people.
 In addition to promoting positive mental health, we aim to recognise and respond to mental ill health.
 By developing and implementing practical, relevant, and effective mental health policies and procedures we can promote a safe and stable environment for staff and students affected both directly and indirectly by mental ill health.

-This policy describes the school's approach to promoting positive mental health and wellbeing.
+This policy describes the school's approach to promoting positive mental health and wellbeing for students on roll from Years 7-13.
 This policy is intended as guidance for all staff including non-teaching staff and governors.